alexqguo/drinking-board-game-v3/apps/cloudfunctions/isolate/README.md

 `firebase-tools-with-isolate` ([npm link](https://github.com/0x80/firebase-tools-with-isolate)) is a fork and drop in replacement of `firebase-tools` which integrates `isolate-package` as part of the deploy step.
 Tldr is that it will package all internal dependencies manually before deploying.
 Alternatively you can do this packaging step yourself manually with pre/post deployment hooks.

-Also important is that it seems whenever you add a new internal (or external?) dependency to the cloudfunction you need to deploy manually at least once, to get isolate to generate new package definitions.

 If you are not using shared monorepo packages none of this is an issue.

 References: